-Doulas Without Borders is a network which offers accessible grassroots services to women and childbearing people experiencing multiple disadvantages and financial hardship during pregnancy, birth and early parenthood.
+Doulas Without Borders is a UK wide network of volunteers offering accessible, grassroots services to women and childbearing people experiencing multiple disadvantage and financial hardship during pregnancy, birth and early parenthood.

 Our focus is on providing the emotional, physical and informational support which is crucial during pregnancy, birth and early mother/parenthood.

-A calm, supported mother who is able to bond with her baby moves society one step closer to a resilient, connected and well-adapted next generation.
+A calm, supported mother or parent who is able to bond with their baby moves society one step closer to a resilient, connected and well-adapted next generation.

-Women who have experienced trauma and disadvantage deserve extra support and advocacy in the childbearing year.
+Women and birthing people who have experienced trauma and disadvantage deserve extra support and advocacy in the childbearing year.

-Women who have been through abuse, trauma and multiple disadvantages are being further traumatised in childbirth.
+Pregnant people who have been through abuse, trauma and multiple disadvantage are being further traumatised in childbirth.

 By supporting those in disadvantage during this key time we can help break cycles of trauma into the next generation.